iron-io/docs/worker/org_support/index.md

 When you first go to this page, you will see a list of all current users and what access they have.
 If this is a new account, you may only see one entry for the admin.<br />
 <img src='https://raw.githubusercontent.com/iron-io/docs/gh-pages/images/users.png'>

 To create a new user, click the blue Add User Button.
 Enter in the information for the first 3 fields.
-In the Role section, you will see a dropdown with 3 options: Admin, Admin RO and Developer:<b r />
+In the Role section, you will see a dropdown with 3 options: Admin, Admin RO and Developer:<br />
 <img src='https://raw.githubusercontent.com/iron-io/docs/gh-pages/images/createUser.png'>
 <ul>
 <li><b>Admin</b>- This is the account type that can create projects and users and assign access.
 We suggest using an address not tied to one specific person (for example, team@domain.com).
 This will avoid any access issues if that person is out of town.</li>